material-motion/material-motion/specifications/runtime.md

 ![](../_assets/Abstraction.svg)

 Aside: if we zoom in to the Runtime then we can see how the Plan/Fulfillment pattern is composable.
+Core Animation and its CABasicAnimation is simply a nested Plan/Fulfillment system.

 ![](../_assets/AbstractionDive.svg)